Fatallis/Maize_small_RNA_analysis/Database_collection.md

-# Small RNAs expression Analysis on Zea mays embryogenic callus.
+# Small RNAs expression analysis on _Zea mays_ embryogenic callus.
 This file describe the database collection for the analysis of the illumina small RNAs libraries from maize embryogenic callus.

 ## Database collection and preparation.